When is a Job Termination Considered Wrongful in Wisconsin?

 Most employment is labeled as "at-will" in the state of Wisconsin.
-This means that an employer or employee is free to end the work relationship at any time and leave the employment organization.
-The only exception to this are reasons that the law has specifically outlined as impermissible to use as a basis for employee termination.
+This means that an employer or employee is free to end the work relationship at any point and leave the employment organization.
+The only exception to this are reasons that the law has particularly outlined as impermissible to use as a basis for employee termination.

-It is important that you find out what type of employment your work is classified as, because employment that is not considered to be "at will" is subject to different restrictions.
-Arrangements for employment that are under a set term contract are not "at will", and may only be terminated according to the clauses contained in the agreement.
+It is essential that you find out what type of employment your work is classified as, because employment that is not considered to be "at will" is subject to different restrictions.
+Arrangements for employment that are under a defined term contract are not "at will", and can only be terminated according to the clauses contained in the agreement.

 What are the Illegal Grounds for Terminating At Will Employment in Wisconsin?